Copyright Tips – A Useful Quick Reference Guide

 · Post links to websites that are freely accessible (available without passwords or other restrictions) on Blackboard.

-· Post persistent links to articles or videos that the Library currently subscribes to (Examples include: ProQuest, Ebscohost, Films On Demand, NBC Learn) on Blackboard – this eliminates the need for permission and any fees.
+· Post persistent links to articles or videos that the Library currently subscribes to (Examples include: ProQuest, Ebscohost, Films On Demand on Blackboard – this eliminates the need for permission and any fees.

 · Post an image, chart, graph, etc., one time under Fair Use, on a document or in a presentation.